vxnuaj/NEOCORTEX/Neurons/Machine-Learning/ReLU.md

 ReLU is also more computationally efficient than most activation functions such as [[Sigmoid]] or [[Tanh]].
 It's simple use of the $max()$ function and absence of Euler's $e$, makes for computationally efficient operations.

-Given it's lack of suitability for output layers, with it's unbounded upper range, it's lowered computational complexity, and avoidance of the [[Vanishing Gradient]] problem, ReLU is commonly used in the hidden layers of a deep network, especially when [[sparsity]] is desired.
+Given it's lack of suitability for output layers, with it's unbounded upper range, it's lowered computational complexity, and avoidance of the [[Vanishing Gradient]] problem, ReLU is commonly used in the hidden layers of a deep network, especially when [[Sparsity]] is desired.

 **Advantages**